litestar-org/litestar/docs/lib/usage/starlite-app/app-layers.rst

 Layered Architecture
 ====================

 ..
-TODO: Elaborate this section & reorganise the hyperlinks to the rest of the docs.
+TODO: Elaborate this section and reorganise the hyperlinks to the rest of the docs.

 Every Starlite application comprises of four architectural layers: